-Before you venture on your next break, check out these surprising laws to avoid a globetrotting faux pas, or worse still, a massive fine, or imprisonment.
+Before you venture on your next break, check out these strange laws in different countries to avoid a globetrotting faux pas, or worse still, a massive fine, or imprisonment.

 1. Taking gum into Singapore is illegal.
 What’s more, selling it there could get you a fine of up to $100,000.